-Standard 9.1.1.1 criteria, logical argument and skeptical review.
+Standard 9.1.1.1 Understand that science is a way of knowing about the natural world and is characterized by empirical criteria, logical argument and skeptical review.
 Benchmarks 9.1.1.1.1 and 9.1.1.1.2 were not assessed on this year's test.
 Benchmark 9.1.1.1.4 is not assessed on the MCA-III. + 9.1.1.1.3 Explain how the traditions and norms of science define the bounds of professional scientific practice and reveal instances of scientific error or misconduct.
 For example: The use of peer review, publications and presentations.
 8 9.1.1.1.5 Identify sources of bias and explain how bias might influence the direction of research and the interpretation of data.
 For example: How funding of research can influence questions studied, procedures used, analysis of data, and communication of results.
 8 9.1.1.1.6 Describe how changes in scientific knowledge generally occur in incremental steps that include and build on earlier knowledge.
-2 9.1.1.1.7 Explain how scientific and technological innovation -as well as new evidence- can challenge portions of, or entire accepted theories and models including, but not limited to: cell theory, atomic theory, theory of evolution, plate tectonic theory, germ theory of disease, and the big bang theory.
+8 9.1.1.1.7 Explain how scientific and technological innovation -as well as new evidence- can challenge portions of, or entire accepted theories and models including, but not limited to: cell theory, atomic theory, theory of evolution, plate tectonic theory, germ theory of disease, and the big bang theory.